Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 The ringfenced MIGs were on a single compute node with 64 CPU cores and 768GB of system RAM.
 On Eddie, each student had access to a 2TB scratch area where they could perform the simulations, and used GROMACS 2024.4 with GPU support and Xmgrace 5.1.25 software.

-[//]: # (do we need to re-cite gromacs, vmd and xmgrace? - yes on the first instance in this section)
+[//]: # (use of HTML as it is portable, cross browser, dyslexia &#40;css&#41;, accessibility)

 # Reuse, implementation and modification

-The complete course is available on [GitHub](https://github.com/Edinburgh-Chemistry-Teaching/MD_ResearchTechniques) under an open license - **WHAT TYPE?**.
+The complete course is available on [GitHub](https://github.com/Edinburgh-Chemistry-Teaching/MD_ResearchTechniques) under an open license - CC 4.0.
 Course slides, shell scripts, tutorials, and example data are all included.
 Implementation requires a computer lab with Unix, GROMACS, and HPC access, though adaptations for local desktops or cloud platforms (e.g., Google Colab) are feasible.
 The materials have been successfully adapted for undergraduate chemistry students joining our group to introduce MD simulations.